Last updated

 • Limited customer support hours: Support limitations can be problematic for teams of your size operating across different time zones or needing immediate assistance.

-• Price increases with add-ons: Total cost escalates quickly when adding features necessary for 20-50 person teams, making it less cost-effective than initially appears.
+• Price increases with add-ons: Total cost escalates quickly when adding features necessary for teams, making it less cost-effective than initially appears.

 Price and plans